SyndemicsLab/hep-ce/docs/src/index.md

 ### Configuration

 The `sim.conf` uses the `.ini` configuration format to break down model settings into key-value pairs that are also grouped into sections.
 For detailed descriptions of these values, reference [Managing the Data](data.md).

 ### Database Schema

-An empty database with the correct structure can be created via the [example schema](https://github.com/SyndemicsLab/hep-ce/tree/main/extras/examples/inputs.db.sql).
+An empty database with the correct structure can be created via the [example schema][dbscheme].

 ### Calling the Executable